brianchmiel1/Case-Study-2-How-Can-a-Wellness-Technology-Company-Play-It-Smart-/README.md

 beauty, and mindfulness based on their lifestyle and goals.

 #### Business Task

 The bussiness task is to focus on a Bellabeat product and analyze smart device usage data in order to gain insight into how people are already using their smart devices.
-Then, using this information, create high-level recommendations for how these trends can inform Bellabeat marketing strategy.****
+Then, using this information, create high-level recommendations for how these trends can inform Bellabeat marketing strategy.

 #### Key Questions

 * What are some trends in smart device usage?
 * How could these trends apply to Bellabeat customers?
 * How could these trends help influence Bellabeat marketing strategy?
 * Are there any noticible gaps of usage that could be filled by marketing that feature?
 ### PREPARE

 #### Data Sources

+FitBit Fitness Tracker Data which can be on [Kaggle]( https://www.kaggle.com/datasets/arashnic/fitbit) in 18 CSV files.
+The data set contains personal fitness tracker from thirty fitbit users.
+Thirty eligible Fitbit users consented to the submission of personal tracker data, including minute-level output for physical activity, heart rate, and sleep monitoring.
+It includes information about daily activity, steps, and heart rate that can be used to explore users’ habits.

 ##### Data Limitations

 ### PROCESS

 #### Picking data files

 #### Applications Used

 ### ANALYZE

 #### Import and Explore

 #### Summary Statistics

 ### SHARE

 ##### Data Visualizations